Ventriloquist (character): Arnold Wesker

-In Detective Comics #818, Tally Man kills Arnold Wesker and destroys Scarface.
-Wesker is temporarily resurrected as a Black Lantern in Blackest Night and permanently resurrected in The New 52 continuity reboot.
+In Detective Comics #818, an issue later included in the trade paperback Batman: Face the Face, an unseen assailant murders Wesker.
+The dummy Scarface is stepped on and its head crushed.
+The dying Wesker uses Scarface's hand to leave a clue regarding his murder: a street name.
+Later in the storyline, it is revealed that Tally Man, acting as an enforcer for Great White Shark, was responsible for the murder.
+During the Blackest Night crossover, Wesker is reanimated as a Black Lantern.
+Wesker returned following The New 52 relaunch, which rebooted the continuity of the DC universe.

 Peyton Riley

 The second Ventriloquist (Peyton Riley).
 Interior art of Detective Comics #827 (March 2007), art by Don Kramer.

 A new female Ventriloquist, called "Sugar" by Scarface, debuts in the pages of Detective Comics.
-Sugar is a more compatible partner than Wesker, since Scarface no longer substitutes "B" with "G", and she is far more willing to commit violent crime.
+Sugar is a more compatible partner than Wesker, since Scarface no longer substitutes the letter "B" with "G", and she is far more willing to commit violent crime.
 Riley owns multiple Scarface dummies and often uses them as explosives.

-In Detective Comics #843 (April 2008), Scarface kidnaps a rival gangster, Johnny Sabatino, and takes Bruce Wayne hostage.
+Scarface kidnaps a rival gangster, Johnny Sabatino, and takes Bruce Wayne hostage.
 While alone, Sugar breaks away from Scarface and talks to Bruce in what appears to be her real personality.
 She reveals that she was engaged to Wayne's friend, Matthew Atkins, years prior.
 Her real name is revealed to be Peyton Riley, and she expresses remorse for her crimes before the Scarface persona reappears and interrupts their conversation.
 In the following issue, Riley reveals that her father, an Irish Mafia boss named Sean Riley, forced her to marry Sabatino to form an alliance between Gotham's Irish and Italian gangs.
 Riley and Sabatino are taken to see Arnold Wesker, who is impressed by Riley's intelligence and gives Sabatino a second chance, taking 30% of his profits.

-In Detective Comics #850 (November 2008), Riley and Hush bond over their mutual resentment of their families, and vow that they will escape together when Hush comes into his fortune.
-However, Hush's ailing mother does not approve of their relationship, and when Hush refuses to stop seeing Riley, she writes him out of her will.
+Riley and Hush bond over the mutual resentment of their families, and vow that they will escape together when Hush comes into his fortune.
+However, Hush's ailing mother does not approve of their relationship, and when he refuses to stop seeing Riley, she writes him out of her will.
 Riley subsequently runs the departing family lawyer off of the road and kills him while Hush murders his mother.
 Riley declares that they can finally be free together, only to be abandoned by Hush.

-When Scarface's hold on the mob begins to crumble, Sabatino decides to cement his own position by wiping out the Rileys.
-After killing his father-in-law, he shoots Riley in the head.
+When Scarface's hold on the mob begins to crumble, Sabatino decides to cement his own position by wiping out the Riley family.
+After killing his father-in-law, he shoots Peyton in the head.
 She survives and swears revenge on Sabatino.
-Riley attempts to throw Sabatino over the side of his yacht, but he begins to strangle her with rope.
+Peyton attempts to throw Sabatino over the side of his yacht, but he begins to strangle her with rope.
 Scarface quietly says, "Jump, Sugar", and Riley sends them both over the side.
 Riley has not appeared since then and is presumed to have drowned.